-Frenkie de Jong next?
-The 8 players to play for Manchester United & Ajax
+Antony next: The 9 players to play for Manchester United & Ajax

 Manchester United and Ajax are two of the biggest clubs in the history of football, but only a handful of players have ever played for both.
-Frenkie de Jong could become the next if transfer rumours are to be believed.
+Antony will be the tenth.

 While some had more success with one than the other, a small number lifted the biggest trophies with both.
 There are also those that failed to appear for both, despite being on the books at both the English and Dutch clubs.